Australia’s rich history of architecture

 “I think the wonder of Utzon’s design is that what he’s actually made for us there over and above two theatres in which performances can be held, is that he’s made us the quintessential public place because it’s as important or even more important what happens outside that building and around that building than what happens actually inside the theatres itself.

 He knew when he made that building that that platform would be the place for the greatest of public rituals and performance, he knew that.
 Not only that, what he’s done in the way he’s set the theatres inside and connected them by these great flights of stairs and the spaces go up and around those theatres and come back out, essentially that is a public street”

 And so it is with architectural styles, those moments of genius continue and it is upon us to recognise and appreciate that luster when we see it.

 If you Haven’t already viewed it, this slide show explains 11 common architectural styles with pictorial examples of houses and handles.

-Bill Wallis is the author of ‘The Architecture of Door Handles – an Australian Perspective’ This is a comprehensive Ebook on the influence of Australian architecture on door handles.
+You can also read our book ‘The Architecture of Door Handles – an Australian Perspective’ This is a comprehensive Ebook on the influence of Australian architecture on door handles.
 It includes an extensive catalogue of illustrated door handles and their architectural styles.
 It Even has a free online quiz to test your knowledge!